NathanLabbe/BuyingListOCR/README.md

 Create a user group to share lists between users
 Feed the database linked to a store's products directly from the application
 ## Build with
-Android studio - devellopement
+Android studio - devellopement (java)
 TessTwo (Tesseract fork) - OCR
+Php and MySQL
 ## License
 This project is licensed under the terms of the MIT license.
 ## Autors